Remote Work and Transportation—Fad or Future?

 In addition, the remote work trend is reshaping the agencies and organizations who design, deliver, operate, and maintain transportation infrastructure and services.
 It challenges long-held assumptions about how they do their work in serving the citizens and businesses they support.

-Join us for this special webinar hosted by the five CTS councils to learn more about these trends and impacts—and how telecommuting is shaping the future of transportation.
-The event will include several presentations and a Q&A.
+This special webinar hosted by the five CTS councils highlighted these trends and impacts and explored how telecommuting is shaping the future of transportation.

 Adeel Lari is the director of Institute for Urban and Regional Infrastructure Finance at the University of Minnesota's Hubert H. Humphrey School of Public Affairs.
 Lari previously was employed by the Minnesota Department of Transportation for about 30 years, where he managed offices like Research, Public Private Partnerships, and Innovative Financing.